signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

 ## Task 4: Capture Prometheus metrics

-Add a [prometheus receiver][prom-recv] to the the otel config so that it captures the metrics introduced in Task 2 from the application.
+Add a [prometheus receiver][prom-recv] to the OpenTelemetry Collector so that it captures the metrics introduced in Task 2 from the application.

 Hint: The hostname `host.docker.internal` allows you to access the host from within a docker container.